 Eager to shoot your own epic film but don't have a monster budget to go along with your ambition?
 Maybe Panasonic's new Lumix GH5S will do the trick.
 Due out on 15 January, this 4K-shooting camera is an Ultra HD-pumping beast: the 10.2MP sensor is nearly double that of the previous GH5, and it'll shoot in almost any 4K format, including Cinema 4K at 60 frames per second.
 At $2500 (which converts to about ₹1,58,600) for the body, you'll pay for that quality – but what quality it'll be!
 Don't miss our hands-on review.

 Here's a first - a car with a screen that's probably larger than the TV sitting in your front room.
 Chinese car co Byton might not be a household name, but with the man behind the amazing BMW i8 at the helm, there's every chance the Byton Concept electric SUV with a giant 40in touchscreen for a dashboard will actually make it into production.

 Combine a GoPro with a guard dog and you've got a good idea what makes the Hive View security camera so special.
 Pop one off its mount and it'll record for up to 90 minutes, letting you keep an eye on something special until you're back in the room.
 Person detection means shadows and sunlight won't bombard your phone with alerts, too.

 Nanoleaf makes stunning, modular smart light panels – but their new Remote is for more than just wild light shows.
 You can map smart home scenes spanning numerous devices to each side of the dodecagon, and then trigger them by which side you leave facing up.
 Control the thermostat, speakers, blinds, lights, and plenty more using something that looks like a massive 12-sided die.
-It's weird, but we're into it – and it'll be out this spring for £50 (S$90).
+It's weird, but we're into it – and it'll be out this year.

 JBL Link View